Toooomey/primal-gym/README.md

 The project was deployed on GitHub Pages using the following steps To deploy a project I had to:

-* Log in to GitHub and click on repository to deploy [Primal-Gym](https://github.com/Toooomey/primal-gym)
+* Log in to GitHub and find the repository [Primal-gym](https://github.com/Toooomey/primal-gym) then click to deploy.
-* select `Settings` and find GitHub Pages section at the very bottom of the page
+* Go to the `Settings` menu then to the GitHub Pages section
-* from source select `none` and then `Milestone-Projects` branch.
+* Find source select `Master Branch` and then `Primal-gym` branch.
 * click `save` and page was deployed after auto-refresh.
 >  Your site is published at https://marcin-kli.github.io/MP1/